Measuring Private Equity Real Estate Returns: IRR vs. Equity Multiple

-But, the Equity Multiple isn’t always the same, which can make the comparison between two investments slightly more difficult.
+But, the Equity Multiple isn’t always the same, which can make a comparison between two investments slightly more difficult.
 To illustrate this point, let’s look at another example of two investment opportunities:

 In this example, Investment #1 has an IRR of ~19.71% while Investment #2 has an IRR of ~16.37% so it’s the better investment, right?
 Not necessarily.

 The Equity Multiple for Investment #1 is 1.85X while the Equity Multiple for Investment #2 is 1.90X.
-So, despite the lower IRR, Investment #2 is probably the better project because it actually returns more money on an absolute basis over the same time period.
+So, despite the lower IRR, Investment #2 is probably the better project because it actually has a better total return on an absolute basis over the same time period.

 Interested In Learning More?

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.